jncraton/computational-thinking-cpsc2020/lectures/02-why-computation.md

 Executing Instructions
 ----------------------

-- Computer programs are the series of instructions to execute to solve our problem on a computer
+- Computer programs are instructions to follow to solve our problem
 - Instructions must be complete and unambiguous
 - It is not easy to craft correct instructions